 Remove any dirt you find in the housing with a dry clean cloth.
 Install the new Husqvarna air filter and reattach the cover.

 Maintenance on your air filter doesn’t stop here.
 You need to check and clean it several times throughout the season.
 You can find instructions for cleaning your air filter here.

-Remove Dirt and Debris from Exhaust, Engine and Transmission Systems on Your Husqvarna Zero Turn
+Remove Dirt and Debris from the Exhaust, Engine, and Transmission Systems

 Keeping the air pathways open so air can circulate around the engine and transmission to keep them cool is essential.
-Buildup around the engine cooling fins, the engine block and engine covers can cause your Husqvarna to overheat and shut down.
+Buildup around the engine cooling fins, the engine block, and the engine covers can cause your Husqvarna to overheat and shut down.

 Remove this debris and dirt from these areas and the areas around the transmission including the hydro fan cooling fins and guards.

-Check Condition of Your Husqvarna Zero Turn Belts, Pulleys & Spindle Housings
+Check the Condition of Your Belts, Pulleys & Spindle Housings

 If your model doesn’t have an easy way to access the top of the deck to check your belts and pulleys, you must remove it.